[CPSC 110 Links]

 Additional Resources

 Do not attend in-person course activities if you are ill and/or experiencing any symptoms (e.g., fever, coughing, sneezing, etc.) that put others at risk.
-Attending in-person course activities while ill is a direct violation of UBC's COVID-19 Campus Rules and is considered non-academic misconduct.
 Stay home and take the time you need to rest and recover.
-Please see the Absences/Missing Assignments section for information on what to do if you are unable to attend in-person course activities due to illness.
+Please see the Absences/Missing Assignments Policy for information on what to do if you are unable to attend in-person course activities due to illness.

 Accessibility